AntczakEI/stellarliftapp/_posts/2026-04-23-best-upper-body-exercises-for-muay-thai.md

 ## Sources and further reading

-The general strength-training recommendations in this guide were checked against research on combat-sport athletes and resistance-training fatigue.
+The general strength-training recommendations in this guide are informed by research on combat-sport athletes and resistance-training fatigue.

 * Cid-Calfucura I et al. **Effects of Strength Training on Physical Fitness of Olympic Combat Sports Athletes: A Systematic Review.** International Journal of Environmental Research and Public Health.
 2023;20(4):3516.
 PMID: 36834211.
   https://pubmed.ncbi.nlm.nih.gov/36834211/